 Valkyrie profile 2 carries on the trademark super-bosses of the tri-Ace games as well as adding its own, allowing players to recruit otherwise inaccessible characters in the main story.
 Sadly most of these characters have already been playable beforehand so you won’t find many surprises here except maybe for one but you’ll have to wait and see.

 One word that defines the experience of Valkyrie Profile 2 overall is sophistication.
-Though I have mentioned the visuals previously, I find that sophistication is the core of all aspects of Valkyrie Profile 2.
-Not only does its focus on history carry a lot of sophistication within itself but just about everything from the subtle yet somewhat simplistic story, the unbelievably sublime soundtrack, the crisp yet somewhat achromatic visual style and even the pacing of battles feels sophisticated as the game encourages times button presses rather than reckless button mashing.
+I find that this is the core of every single aspect that makes Valkyrie Profile 2 such a memorable experience.
+Not only does its mythological setting carry a lot of sophistication within itself but just about everything from the short yet somewhat intriguing story, the unbelievably sublime soundtrack, the crisp yet somewhat achromatic visual style and even the pacing of battles feels sophisticated as the game encourages carefully timed button presses as opposed to reckless button mashing.

-In fact this game is so sophisticated, it is difficult to believe that it is a tri-Ace game at times considering the fact that many of their games often try to follow a more generic anime style route.
-I find that Valkyrie Profile as a series stands as tri-Ace’s true claim to fame personally because as enjoyable as the Star Ocean games are, they don’t manage to capture half the depth the Valkyrie Profile games do and each installment seems to follow the same formula… just with a different method of conveying that formula.
+In fact, this game is so sophisticated that it can be difficult to believe that it is a tri-Ace game at times, considering the fact that many of their games tend to be caricatures.
+For this reason, I find that Valkyrie Profile as a series stands as tri-Ace’s true claim to fame personally because as enjoyable as the Star Ocean games are, they don’t manage to capture half the depth the Valkyrie Profile games do and each installment seems to follow the same formula… just with a different method of conveying that formula.
 Don’t get me wrong, the Star Ocean series is still a lot of fun to play, it’s just that Valkyrie Profile 2’s sophisticated tone expects players to take the game more seriously.

 “One word that defines the experience of Valkyrie Profile 2 overall is sophistication”